abyrd/biofeed/README.md

 The H10 seems to advertise its presence even when it's not being worn, but seems to refuse connections until it detects skin contact.

 The ECG data is not present in the standard GATT profile and is specific to Polar.
-It uses a Service and Characteristics Polar Measurement Data (PMD) Specification document, which is available as a PDF in the Polar BLE SDK repository on GitHub.
+It uses a Service and Characteristics described in the Polar Measurement Data (PMD) Specification document, which is available as a PDF in the Polar BLE SDK repository on GitHub.

 read_gatt_char means read a Characteristic, not a *character*.

 There are no spec pages for querying or setting stream settings or starting a stream, but the document contains examples of doing these things for Acceleration, ECG, and PPG streams with embedded explanations of the bytes in the messages.

 A tool called Bluetility can be used on MacOS to browse the characteristics of nearby bluetooth devices.